 You can take steps to ensure that all your pages get spidered by creating a Google Sitemap that lists all the pages and posts of your blog.

-Learn how to install and configure the Yoast SEO Plugin in my WordPress SEO Guide for Bloggers.
+Learn how to install and configure the Yoast SEO Plugin in my WordPress setup course for bloggers.

 8. Create ‘epic’, long-form content